 Impact assessment steps

 In order to facilitate the consideration of the specific questions posed in this section, the developer is required to address the following impact assessment steps.
-In assessing impacts on the biophysical and human environment, for each valued component in Section 6, the DAR will identify the highway’s potential impacts (direct and indirect) on valued components relative to baseline conditions and trends, describe the methods used to identify these impacts in sufficient detail to allow reviewers to fully understand how these conclusions were reached, describe proposed mitigations to reduce or avoid impacts, and predict residual impacts after mitigation.
+In assessing impacts on the biophysical and human environment, for each valued component in Section 6, the DAR will identify the highway’s potential impacts (direct and indirect) relative to baseline conditions and trends, describe the methods used to identify these impacts in sufficient detail to allow reviewers to fully understand how these conclusions were reached, describe proposed mitigations to reduce or avoid impacts, and predict residual impacts after mitigation.
 The developer will provide its views on impact significance.

 The developer will describe how the predicted impacts are expected to arise from the proposed development.
 This will include describing the mechanisms for cause and effect and providing supporting references (including where Traditional Knowledge was used).
 Where professional judgment has been used in determining impacts, this must be made clear.
 The developer will also provide a discussion on the uncertainty involved with each prediction.
 For each predicted impact, the developer will describe: